-108 See Halliburton II.
+&lt;sup>108 See Halliburton II.

-109 In contrast, some courts have concluded that event studies may be useful in establishing market efficiency but are not required.
-See notes 39 through 41 supra and accompanying text Similarly, the question of price impact typically arises at the class certification stage at which it is the defendant's burden to establish lack of price impact.
+&lt;sup>109 In contrast, some courts have concluded that event studies may be useful in establishing market efficiency but are not required.
+See supra notes 39-41 and accompanying text.
+Similarly, the question of price impact typically arises at the class certification stage at which it is the defendant's burden to establish lack of price impact.

-110 See, e.g. Robert N. Rapp, Plausible Cause: Exploring the Limits of Loss Causation In Pleading and Proving Market Fraud Claims Under Securities Exchange Act § 10(b) and SEC Rule 10b-5, 41 OHIO N.U.L.
-REV. 389, 394 (2015) (highlighting "the determinative role of loss causation in pleading and proving [securities fraud]").
+&lt;sup>110 See, e.g., Robert N. Rapp, Plausible Cause: Exploring the Limits of Loss Causation in Pleading and Proving Market Fraud Claims Under Securities Exchange Act § 10(b) and SEC Rule 10b-5, 41 Оню N.U.L.
+Rev. 389, 394 (2015) (highlighting "the determinative role of loss causation in pleading and proving [securities fraud]").